Partnership is a way of being.

 - Tayyaba Tamim, Faculty Co-Lead, Pedagogical Partnership Programme, Lahore University of Management Sciences, Pakistan

-Institutions at which I have consulted on pedagogical partnership work:
+Institutions at which I have supported the development of pedagogical partnership work:

 Amherst College | Berea College | Branch Alliance for Educator Diversity (BranchED) | Brandeis University | Bridgewater State University | Clarkson University | Colby College | Colgate University | College of William & Mary | Community College of Philadelphia | Emmanuel College | Florida Gulf Coast University | Grinnell College | Hong Kong Baptist University |